thatskyapplication/resources/hugs/README.md

 ## Requirements

-- The format of a file must be a GIF.
+- File names must be in an incremental format.
-- The file names must be in an incremental format.
+- File formats must be GIF.
-- The duration must not be more than 10 seconds.
+- File durations must not exceed 10 seconds.
-- The file size must not exceed 5 MB.
+- File sizes must not exceed 5 MB.
 Ideally, they should be around 2 MB.